harrisoncramer/go-shell-run/README.md

-# ShellRun
+# GoShellRun 🐚

-This repository is a simple Golang HTTP server designed to allow for the execution of shell commands remotely.
+This repository is a simple Golang HTTP server designed to allow for the remote execution of shell commands.

-It's original use-case was automating deployment workflows via webhooks.
+It was originally designed to automate deployment workflows via webhooks.

-# Installation and Use
+## Installation and Use

 Compile the binary with `go build` for your operating system of choice.
 Then send the binary to your server: